Sachaa-Thanasius/atlas-api-wrapper/README.md

-# atlas-api-wrapper
+# Atlas API
- A simple asynchronous wrapper for Iris's Atlas API, made to retrieve metadata of works on FanFiction.Net.
+ A small asynchronous wrapper for iris's Atlas API, made to retrieve story metadata from FanFiction.Net (or FFN).